10 Things You Shouldn't Say When Quitting Your Job

 The best strategy is to keep all communication simple and as positive as possible.
 Any satisfaction derived from letting your employer know how you feel will likely be fleeting, and any negative effects can be long-lasting.
 Here are a few things you should avoid saying when you tender your resignation.

-Top 10 Things Not to Say When You Quit Your Job
+The Top Things You Shouldn't Say When You Quit Your Job

 Your Boss Is a Jerk